rachanaSane/AddressBookAssignment/README.md

 # AddressBookAssignment
 Address Book Assignment

+Java 8 features have been used in the assignment.

 This assignment will achieve following functionalities

 1. Address book will hold name and phone numbers for contact entries.